agkozak/agkozak-zsh-prompt/README.md

 ## Examples of agkozak Zsh Prompt Customization

-*Note: If you see your prompt customization here, I may have rewritten it a bit or even simplified it for educational purposes.*
+*Note: If you see your custom prompt here, I may have rewritten it a bit (often to include new features of the prompt) or even simplified it for educational purposes.*

 ### Using Basic Configuration Settings